NicoVegaPortaluppi/DriftLink_Final/README.md

 - Here can be seen the final setup, once the controller is connected to the Raspeberry Pi.
   <img src="images/ControllerSetUp.png" width="70%">

+# System Flow
+- Data Ingestion: The Raspberry Pi receives the serial input from the Arduino UNO.
+Efficient serial communication is critical to bridge the micro-controller and the single-board computer.
+- Node-RED: This visual programming environment is deployed on the Raspberry Pi to rapidly implement serverside logic [1].
+Node-RED is used to parse the serial datastream, manage the communication flow, and prepare the data for web transmission.
+- Web-socket Communication: The processed control data are published by Node-RED via a Web-socket server.
+This protocol ensures a persistent, bi-directional, and low-latency connection, critical for real-time gaming control.

 # Contributors
 - [Alejandro Adorno](https://github.com/vawms): Designed and programmed the hardware controller.